 The curriculum at The Priory School aims to develop confident individuals and successful learners who are able to lead fulfilling lives and make a positive contribution to society, the environment and the economy.
 Developing our school vision we also aim to develop Responsibility, Respect and Resilience in our students.

 Key Stage 3

-- There are two high attaining form groups in each year, one in each half of the year group.
-The remaining four forms are mixed ability
+- There are two high-attaining form groups in each year, one in each half of the year group.
+The remaining five forms are mixed ability.

-- All departments are following the new National Curriculum which came into use in September 2014
+- All departments are following the National Curriculum which came into use in September 2014.

 - Setting arrangements – each year group is split into two half year bands of equal ability.
 All subjects are taught in mixed ability groups with the exception of Maths, ICT, MFL and Science (from Year 8) due to the hierarchical nature of the subject content.

 The Post-14 curriculum at The Priory School provides continuity and progression from the breadth of subjects studied at Key Stage 3.
 It prepares all students for the opportunities, responsibilities and experiences of adult life, including Raising Aspirations of future careers.
 The curriculum ensures a more individualised learning culture where there is equality of opportunity for all to succeed.
 Students study a core curriculum of English, Maths, Science, Cultural Respect and Responsibility (Cultural R&R – Religious Education), RSHE and PE.